grachevko/docker-hosts-updater/README.md

 Requirements
 -----
 * **Native linux**
-_This tool has no effect on macOS or windows, because docker on this OS running in VM and you can't directly access from host to each container via ip._
+_This tool has no effect on macOS or windows, because docker on these OS running in VM and you can't directly access from host to each container via ip._

 Usage